<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 One of the first and most important parts of properly implementing the new lease standard is reading GASB 87 itself.

 All new lease accounting standards released by the GASB can be found on their website.
 The GASB 87 statement can be found here.
+Additionally, don’t forget to review the annual implementation guides for updates to the standard.

 2. Compile a Lease Inventory